2 federal officers fired shots during encounter that killed Alex Pretti, DHS tells Congress

 Frey and Minneapolis Police Chief Brian O’Hara said they also met with Homan and had a “productive conversation.”
 The mayor added that city leaders would stay in discussion with the border czar.

+Homan posted on social media that the discussions “were a productive starting point.”
+Homan said that Walz, Frey, top law enforcement officials and he all agree that “we need to support our law enforcement officers and get criminals off the streets.”

 The White House had tried to blame Democratic leaders for the protests of immigration raids.
-But after the killing of Pretti and videos suggesting he was not an active threat, the administration tapped Homan to take charge of the Minnesota operation from Border Patrol commander Gregory Bovino.
+But after Pretti's killing and videos suggesting he was not an active threat, the administration tapped Homan to take charge of the Minnesota operation from Border Patrol commander Gregory Bovino.

 Trump says of sending Bovino to Minneapolis: ‘maybe it wasn’t good here.’